 1. New York, New York!
 Columbia’s greatest asset.

-From our experience, Columbia’s admissions committees are on the lookout for application essays that mention unique and specific ways in which applicants plan on utilizing the school’s location in the heart of New York City.
+According to our college consulting experts, Columbia’s admissions committees are on the lookout for application essays that mention unique and specific ways in which applicants plan on utilizing the school’s location in the heart of New York City.
 For business school applicants, this could mean talking about how you plan on interning at a specific investment bank like JPMorgan or Goldman Sachs.
 For engineering applicants, telling the adcoms how you plan on utilizing an internship at a firm like AECOM or Thornton Tomasetti to develop industry connections and further your career will demonstrate that you’ve done the proper research into how Columbia’s location in New York City can uniquely help you.

 Additionally, many major industry societies hold conferences and events in the Big Apple.
 Applicants who have done their research will tell admissions committees about which specific industry events they’re going to take advantage of for networking and career advancement.